 his harmonica like a one-man Southern band.
 I would plead with them to tell stories from their

 childhood in the South.
 Their stories were passionate, funny, and told with such detail I imagined

 walking alongside them on dusty roads in small-town Louisiana and Texas.
 Their accents were as

-strong as roots of Willows, often ancillary in their tales.
-I was given a front-row seat to an era rich in
+strong as roots of Willow trees, often ancillary in their tales.
+I was given a front-row seat to an era rich

-love and grounded in resiliency.
-I want readers and viewers of my projects to experience the feelings I
+in love and grounded in resiliency.
+I want readers and viewers of my projects to experience the feelings

 I am a graduate of the University of Washington and founder of Youth In Care Launchpad